ROC Calculator

 The options already contains default values.

-1. Title - the title of the ROC curve.
+1. Title - the title of the ROC curve, and the font size.

-2. Y-Axis Label - the default is 'True Positive Rate', you may change to other labels like 'TPR' or 'Sensitivity'
+2. Y-Axis - The default is 'True Positive Rate', but you can change it to other labels, such as 'TPR' or 'Sensitivity'.

-3. X-Axis Label - the default is 'False Positive Rate', you may change to other labels like 'FPR' or '1 - Specificity'
+3. X-Axis - the default is 'False Positive Rate', you may change to other labels, such as 'FPR' or '1 - Specificity'.

 When a resulting value is larger than one, the tool rounds it, but when a resulting value is less than one the tool displays the significant figures.